 In March 2022, the Corporation announced an agreement with Invert to assess the carbon footprint and develop a decarbonization roadmap and climate change policy for Curipamba.
 The Curipamba project is a high-grade copper-gold project with a low capital intensity, expected low greenhouse gas ("GHG") emissions intensity when in operations.
 Curipamba's carbon footprint is expected to benefit from the planned connection to the national power grid, presently 80% supplied by hydro-electric sources, and proximity to deep water ports.
-The Corporation will consider implementing Invert GHG reduction initiatives once a final report and recommendations are received.
+The Corporation has received the final report and is further evaluating carbon related opportunities for El Domo and in Ecuador and will provide an update in 2023.